About this project

 My experience in working with individuals with disparate viewpoints to develop consensus-based, community-driven solutions gives me the confidence to take on projects of all scopes and scale in the Rochester community with the help of the public as an integral partner in the design process.

-Government Handout -- You will be sent a custom keychain with the Charette Happens logo on it.Estimated delivery:Add $10 USD to ship outside the US
+You will be sent a custom keychain with the Charette Happens logo on it.Estimated delivery:Ships anywhere in the world

 17 backers Limited (84 left of 101)